kindelia/Kindelia/WHITEPAPER.md

 HVM has the best of all worlds.
-Due to linearity, its beta reduction opcode is an O(1), lightweight operation that can be assigned a fixed cost, exactly like any arithmetic opcode on Ethereum.
+Due to linearity, its beta reduction opcode is an O(1), lightweight operation that can be assigned a fixed cost, exactly like any arithmetic opcode on Ethereum; see the [Table of Costs](#table-of-costs) below.
 Moreover, it is garbage-collection free: a transaction always clears all the (non-store-persisted) memory it uses as soon as it completes.
 There are no leaks and no stop-the-world garbage collectors.
 All that while maintaining the lazy functional semantics that allow pure ultra-secure, pure functional languages to run natively.

 ### How is that possible?